TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- WARNING!
+Interpolation should be run before parallelizing other systems because it might affect transforms!

 - If the render thread sleeps, we would've been able to use it to speed up the frame preparation in jobs system
 	- Otherwise we have to be conservative in the number of threads by one
 	- Why not just post render jobs?